Recent Storm Damage Posts

-When things get wet, the dampness stays, and MOLD starts growing in so many ways...
+When things get wet, dampness stays, and MOLD starts to grow.

-When the fire company visits, and it's not a social call; the SOOT and grime are black on every wall...
+When the fire company visits, it's not a social call; the SOOT and grime are black on every wall.

-You need help from someone that's in the know; so, call David Brossman at your local SERVPRO!
+You need help from someone in the know, so call David Brossman at your local SERVPRO!

 With five trucks, twenty employees, and equipment galore, they will dry it, clean it, and do all to restore!

-The walls will be clean, the mold will disappear, your home will be dry, and there will be nothing left to fear!
+The walls will be clean, the mold will disappear, your home will be dry, and it will be, “Like it never even happened!”

 This is an example of water damage from heavy rains that was caused by an issue in the customer's structure that was not previously taken care of.